 I am currently serving as an associate editor for PACM IMWUT and am serving a second term as an associate chair for ACM SIGCHI on the Engineering Interative Systems and Technologies (EIST) subcommittee.

-I am a NDSEG fellow, a Qualcomm Innovation Fellow, a NSF EAPSI fellow, and a Facebook Fellowship finalist.
+I am a NDSEG fellow, a Qualcomm Innovation Fellow and a NSF EAPSI fellow.
 My work has won a best paper award at UbiComp, two best paper honorable mentions at CHI, and an honorable mention for the NSA's Best Scientific Cybersecurity Paper.
-My work has also been covered by the popular press, including features on The Atlantic, The Huffington Post, The Financial Times, Slate and other media outlets.
+My work has also been covered by the popular press, including features on The Atlantic, The Huffington Post, Forbes, The Financial Times, Slate and other media outlets.

-I am teaching CS4001 in the Spring semester of 2018.
+I am teaching CS4001 in the fall semester of 2019.
 Students may access the course website here.